redbooth/api-docs/parts/notes.md

     + body (optional, string, `Example content modified`) ...
 The content of the note.
     + is_private = `fasle` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
 It will be =false by default, so the conversation will be public if there is no specification.
     + shared = `false` (optional, string, `true`) ...
 Notes can be publicly shared and accessible to externals.
-    + watcher_ids (optional, array, [688561, 786268, 796268]) The ids of the users that follow the note.
+    + watcher_ids (optional, array, [688561, 786268, 796268]) The id's of the users that follow the note.
 Note that all follower users whose id is not included in the array, except the task creator, will be removed from the note's followers.

 + Request